 Voluntary Partnerships for Birds, Habitats and People

-Our network of government, non-government, and industry partners are committed to voluntary solutions that reduce the need for regulatory action.
+Our network of government and non-government partners are committed to voluntary solutions that reduce the need for regulatory action.
 Because birds are indicators of overall environmental health, successful conservation provides healthy habitats for birds as well as for people who depend on those same landscapes for their economic and social well-being.

 Maintain healthy bird populations, in natural numbers, in healthy habitats and ecosystems;